dimi-fn/Various-Data-Science-Scripts/Shell_scripting/README.md

 It stands for "*global regular expression print*"

-* e.g. `grep ok file1.txt` will print the word "ok" as many times it is found on "file1" (otherwise it will not print anything)
+* e.g. `grep "ok" file1.txt` will print the word "ok" as many times it is found on "file1" (otherwise it will not print anything)

+* `ping google.com`
+    * run only 2 times: `ping -c 2 google.com`
+        * grap content containing "bytes from": `ping -c 2 google.com | grep "bytes from"`
+            * cut content, search for the [4]th [f]ield based on the "=" [d]elimeter to slice up lines based on that particular criteria `ping -c 2 google.com | grep "bytes from" | cut -d = -f 4` => this will give only the response time!

 ## $ diff